wp-plugins/wordpress-form-manager/readme.txt

 Tags: form, forms
 Requires at least: 3.0.0
 Tested up to: 3.1.1
-Stable tag: 1.3.4
+Stable tag: 1.3.11

 Put custom forms into posts and pages using shortcodes.
 Download submissions in .csv format.

 == Description ==

 Form Manager is a tool for creating forms to collect and download data from visitors to your WordPress site, and keeps track of time/date and registered users as well.
-Form features include validation, required fields, custom acknowledgments, and e-mail notifications.
-Forms can be added to posts or pages using a simple shortcode format.
+Forms are added to posts or pages using a simple shortcode format, or can be added to your theme with a simple API.

+= Features =
+* validation
+* required fields
+* custom acknowledgments
+* e-mail notifications.

-Supported field types:
+= Supported field types: =

 * text field
 * text area